* Court to rule on legality of bans on diesel vehicles

 * Retrofits could cost automakers billions of euros

-* Similar bans looming in big cities in other countries (Adds delay in ruling to Feb.
-27)
+* Similar bans looming in big cities in other countries (Adds quotes from judge, environmental group DUH)

-LEIPZIG, Germany, Feb 22 (Reuters) - A German court on Thursday delayed a ruling on whether major cities can ban heavily polluting diesel cars, which could hit the resale value of 15 million vehicles in Europe's largest car market and force automakers to pay for costly modifications.
+LEIPZIG, Germany, Feb 22 (Reuters) - A German court has delayed a ruling on whether major cities can ban heavily polluting diesel cars, which could hit the resale value of up to 15 million vehicles in Europe's largest car market and force automakers to pay for costly modifications.

 There has been a global backlash against diesel-engine cars since Volkswagen admitted in 2015 to cheating U.S. exhaust tests, meant to limit emissions of particulate matter and nitrogen oxide (NOx), known to cause respiratory disease.